fbraem/kwai/backend/docs/index.md

 ### Redis
 kwai uses [Redis](https://redis.io) for handling events.
 When an event is published, it will be put on a stream.
-Each module will have its own stream (for example: identity will have a stream `kwai.identity`).
+Each event will have its own stream.
 Make sure the settings for redis are set in the configuration file.

 A separate process is used to handle the events: `kwai_bus`.